-Financial matters following a divorce or separation can vary enormously from the simple to the extremely complicated.
-Ideally an agreement can be reached regarding finances and divorce either between the parties directly or through using a third-party such as solicitors and mediation.
+We can advise on financial matters following a divorce or separation.
+Circumstances can vary but ideally an agreement can be reached regarding finances and divorce either between the parties directly or through using a third-party such as solicitors and mediation.
 Such an agreement can be incorporated in a Court Order which can be presented to the Court for approval by the Judge as the divorce is being finalised.
 This will have the benefit of being legally binding and enforceable.
-Any further financial claims will be dismissed or will be limited usually to looking again at maintenance arrangements.
+Any further financial claims will be dismissed or will be limited usually to maintenance arrangements.

-The Court has wide powers and can order the payment of maintenance, orders can be made for the transfer or sale of properties, orders can be made for the payment of lump sums by one party to the other and orders can be made in relation to pensions.
+The Court has wide powers and can make orders regarding maintenance, the transfer or sale of properties, orders can be made for the payment of lump sums by one party to the other and orders can be made in relation to pensions.
 We can advise fully on the appropriate settlement you should be reaching.

-A fixed fee may be available in certain circumstances for example if you are simply looking for advice regarding the preparation of a document.
+A fixed quote may be available in certain circumstances for example if you are simply looking for advice regarding the preparation of a document.